I Lost My Driver’s License and I Wasn’t Even Driving!

 In New Jersey, drivers know that state laws governing drunk driving dictate loss of driving priviledges.
-Further, if you rack up enough points from moving violations – excessive speeding, careless driving and using your cell phone while driving, for example – you will get your license suspended.
+Further, if you rack up enough points from moving violations – excessive speeding, careless driving, and using your cell phone while driving, for example – you will get your license suspended.

-Did you know you can also have your license taken away from an NJ judge for non-driving violations?
 Here are some common reasons your license may be suspended in New Jersey – even though your crime had absolutely nothing to do with getting from here to there.

-3. This one surprises many people but New Jersey has found a way to stop “Dead Beat Dad (or Mom)” behavior in its tracks.
+3. This one surprises many people, but New Jersey has found a way to stop “Dead-Beat-Dad” (or Mom) behavior in its tracks.
 If you don’t pay court-ordered child support, you may not be doing too much else either.
 Your license may very well be suspended until you get in good standing with the family court.

 If your driver’s license gets suspended – for whatever reason, it’s important that you take the matter extremely seriously.
 First off, do not drive with a suspended license.
 You will likely face a lengthened suspension and owe additional fines.
 If you do it multiple times, you may face revocation of your driving privileges and even jail time.